Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

-It is worth mentioning that asymmetries in the lateral distribution of the charge-excess emission were reported in \cite{PhDBriechle} and attributed to shower-to-shower fluctuations.
-This introduces an irreducible but modest scatter of the charge-excess fraction (see evaluation is the next paragraph).
-On top of this, an additional dependency on the (azimuthal) arrival direction is apparent in Fig.~\ref{fig:ldf:charge_excess_fraction} (\textit{right}), highlighted by the color code, especially for the highest zenith angles (at which the overall relative strength of the charge-excess emission is lowest).
+It is worth mentioning that significant asymmetries in the lateral distribution of the charge-excess emission were reported in \cite{PhDBriechle} and attributed to shower-to-shower fluctuations.
+This introduces an irreducible but modest scatter of the charge-excess fraction (see evaluation in the next paragraph).
+On top of this, an additional dependency on the (azimuthal) arrival direction is apparent in Fig.~\ref{fig:ldf:charge_excess_fraction_param} (first 3 panels), highlighted by the color code, especially for the highest zenith angles (at which the overall relative strength of the charge-excess emission is lowest).
 Those characteristics are not yet understood and hence not described.
-However, they might be related to a so far, unexpected dependence of the geomagnetic radiation with the orientation of the geomagnetic field vector which is shown in Sec.~\ref{sec:ldf:rec_geomagnetic_energy} and further discussed in Sec.~\ref{sec:ldf:discussion}.
+They might be related to a so far unexpected dependence of the geomagnetic radiation on the orientation of the geomagnetic field vector which is shown in Sec.~\ref{sec:ldf:rec_geomagnetic_energy} and further discussed in Sec.~\ref{sec:ldf:discussion}.
 However, due to the low relative strength of the charge-excess emission compared to the geomagnetic emission, the remaining scatter does not significantly deteriorate the accuracy as the following evaluation shows.

-To evaluate the accuracy of parameterization Eq.~\eqref{eq:ldf:charge-excess-param}, we compare the geomagnetic energy fluence determined with Eq.~\eqref{eq:ldf:f_geo} using the parameterization in Eq.~\eqref{eq:ldf:charge-excess-param}, called $f^\mathrm{par}_\mathrm{geo}$, with the fluence directly inferred from the simulated pulses using Eq.~\eqref{eq:ldf:posfraction}, labelled $f^\mathrm{pos}_\mathrm{geo}$.
-Since both emission contributions are already disentangled along the \vvB axis, the corresponding observers are excluded from the evaluation to not artificially embellish the evaluation.
+To evaluate the accuracy using the parameterization~\eqref{eq:ldf:charge-excess-param}, we compare the geomagnetic energy fluence determined with Eq.~\eqref{eq:ldf:f_geo} using the parameterization~\eqref{eq:ldf:charge-excess-param}, labelled $f^\mathrm{par}_\mathrm{geo}$ for this comparison, with the fluence directly inferred from the simulated pulses using Eq.~\eqref{eq:ldf:posfraction}, labelled $f^\mathrm{pos}_\mathrm{geo}$ (par.\ = parameterization, pos.\ = position).
 In Figure \ref{fig:ldf:ce_valid}, the agreement between $f^\mathrm{par}_\mathrm{geo}$ and $f^\mathrm{pos}_\mathrm{geo}$ as a function of $f^\mathrm{pos}_\mathrm{geo}$ (\textit{left}) and as a function of the lateral distance from the shower axis (\textit{right}) is shown.
-The color-code shows the number of entries in each bin on a logarithmic scale.
+The color code shows the number of entries in each bin on a logarithmic scale.
 The red markers show mean and standard deviation in each vertical column.
 The overall resolution is 2\% with a negligible bias.
+The comparison does not include observers along the \vxvxB{-}axis, where the charge excess and geomagnetic contributions are already disentangled.